Ap0ll02/NyxLang_CS660/nyx_src/README.md

 This is brought to mind by having unlimited registers, and not having to worry about hardware limits quite yet, as AST -> Assembly is quite a task.
 It can also be useful to have IR for optimization passes... or even Rust like borrow checking.

+Additionally, you don't have to write to a specific assembly language/instruction set architecture.
+This is beneficial for portability of code.

 #### Grad Question

 Other IR's useful to optimize programs include CFG's.
 They are very useful for dead code elimination optimizations.